DoroMartoski/SFAdvancedAdmin/Data and Analytics Management 13%.md

  * The fields defined in a big object’s index determine the big object’s identity and ability to be queried
  * If you’re using SOQL to query your big object, you can query only on the fields that make up your index, in the order you defined them in
  * You can also use only specific comparison operators, depending on the field’s position in your query

+##### Populating Big Object
+There are two main ways of populating a big object.
+* You can use a .csv file with Data Loader or the API,
+* entirely through Apex - use the insertImmediate method

+##### Querying Big Objects
+2 ways to use Async SOQL for querying Big Object
+* Filtering
+* Coarse aggregations - AVG(field), COUNT(field), COUNT_DISTINCT(field), SUM(field), MIN(field), MAX(field)

+##### Error Handling
+2 types of errors can occur during execution of an Async SOQL query
+* error in the query execution
+* one or more errors writing the results into the target big object
+* **Because of the volume of data involved, capturing every error is inefficient.
+Instead, subsets of the errors generated are captured in the BackgroundOperationResult object and retained for seven days.
+You can query this object with the Async SOQL query jobId to filter the errors for the specific Async SOQL query.
+Async SOQL job info is retained for a year.**